ironsketch/ironsketch.github.io/sos.md

 ##### 02/19/18

+The teacher talked about learning how to make a basic Nueral Network in C++ since the school has had students do that in the past.
+That seems like fun and gives me a direct direction.
+I found a good blog to read which I will start today. [http://code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/](http://code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/)

+##### 02/19/18

 I started 'trying' to teach myself Linear Algebra.
 I am using the book required by UW.
 Linear Algebra with Applications.

 ##### 02/17/18